Javiani/Validator/README.md

 Validator was designed to simplify our way to validate forms.
 - Does not have any default behavior, so you don't need to overload methods and struggles unecessary default behaviors.
-- Low lerning curve
+- Low learning curve
-- Let's your validations more readable and maintainable
+- Makes form validation more readable and maintainable
 - You can validate partials sections of your form

 ### And...
 It doesn't need a form.